vestrel00/contacts-android/DEV_NOTES.md

 a bit of an exception by adding the [Dexter library][2] for permissions handling for the permissions modules (not in the core modules).
 I'm tempted to remove the Dexter dependency and implement permissions handling myself because Dexter brings in a lot of other dependencies with it.
-However, it is not part of the core `contacts` module so I'm able to live with this.
+However, it is not part of the core module so I'm able to live with this.

 If the community strongly desires the addition of these support libs, then I may change my mind =)